glroyal/litebox/README.md

 Computed HTML achieves native app performance by using **[element.innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML)** as an interpreter to render layouts compiled in RAM.

-It is orders of magnitude faster than conventional Dynamic HTML because instead of using JavaScript operators to build a DOM in situ, innerHTML builds the DOM as a byproduct of rendering the tags.
+It is orders of magnitude faster than conventional Dynamic HTML because instead of using JavaScript operators to build a DOM in situ, innerHTML renders a stream of layout tags which builds a DOM as a byproduct.

 Sub-second Time-To-Interactive (TTI) is typical for Computed HTML regardless of layout complexity.